top of page

 I currently have 3 dogs of my own.
 A Jack Russell Terrier called Winnie, a Working Labrador called Incy and a Dalmatian called Buzz.

-I have a 1st class degree in animal science.
-As part of my degree I studied obsessive repetitive behaviour in red squirrels and presented my findings to the zoo itself.
+I hold a 1st class degree in animal science.
+As part of my degree I studied repetitive behaviour in red squirrels and presented my findings to the zoo itself.
 After my degree I went on to work in rescue kennels with one of the biggest dog rescue organisations in the UK.
-They do a number of their own training courses which I completed.
+They do a number of their own certified training courses which I completed.
 This involved filming myself training various kennel dogs and then sending it up to head office behaviourists for assessment to then be certified.
 I left that role after the birth of my first son and decided to follow my dream of opening up my own business helping dogs and their owners.
 I feel very lucky that I get to do a job I love and be a part of so many wonderful journeys.

 I have been on my own journey in regards to healing trauma and understanding my own neurodiversity.
 It has not been an easy journey but I am in a much better place now because of it.
 Every dog and caregiver is completely unique and this is something that is always at the forefront of any training journey we go on.